Benzos stay in your system and can be detected in certain body parts for up to 90 days.

 - Gender

-Now we will discuss the peak level and half-life to determine how long it will take for benzos to be cleared from the system.
+To determine how long it will take for benzos to be cleared from the system, it is crucial to understand the half life of benzos.
 The peak level is when a drug is at its highest concentration in the bloodstream.
-The half-life of benzos describes how long it takes to get rid of half of a dose.
+The benzo half-life describes how long it takes to get rid of half of a dose.
 Most drugs take five half-lives to be cleared from the body.

 Peak levels and benzodiazepine half-life depend on benzos type, dosage, and how it was ingested.